NatGr/projectAdA/README.md

 		has he computed the metadata correctly
 		- MentionDocTone: the tone used in the article.

+Regarding the data size, the total dataset weight is of
 # A list of internal milestones up until project milestone 2
 <!-- Add here a sketch of your planning for the next project milestone. -->